Li Jiheng: Yunnan

 In July 2006 Li Jiheng was transferred to the neighbouring province of Yunnan to become its Deputy Party Secretary.
 In August 2011 he was appointed Acting Governor of Yunnan, succeeding Qin Guangrong, who was promoted to Communist Party Chief of the province.
 In February 2012 Li was elected Governor by the Yunnan Provincial Congress.
 In October 2014, Li was appointed Party Chief of Yunnan, replacing Qin Guangrong.

 Li was an alternate member of the 15th, 16th, and 17th Central Committees of the Chinese Communist Party.
 He is a full member of the 18th Central Committee.

 Inner Mongolia

-In August 2016, Li Jiheng was appointed as the Communist Party Secretary of Inner Mongolia by the CCP Central Committee.
+In August 2016, Li Jiheng was appointed as the Party Secretary of Inner Mongolia by the CCP Central Committee.

 Ministry of Civil Affairs

 On October 26, 2019, Li Jiheng was appointed as the Minister of Civil Affairs by the Standing Committee of the National People's Congress.

 National People's Congress

 On February 28, 2022, he became vice chairperson of the National People's Congress Agriculture and Rural Affairs Committee.